Chris44442/cyclone5_soc_fpga_config_tool/README.md

 To build the tool you need:
 - Rust and Cargo installed
-- With rustup add a Cross Compiler (tested with `arm-unknown-linux-gnueabi` for Buildroot and `arm-unknown-linux-gnueabihf` for Angstrom)
+- With Rustup add the cross compiler (usually `arm-unknown-linux-gnueabi`, otherwise try `arm-unknown-linux-gnueabihf`)
-- For cross compilation don't forget so state the Linker in the `cargo.toml`, e.g.:
+- For cross compilation don't forget to state the linker in the `cargo.toml`, e.g.:
 ```
 [target.arm-unknown-linux-gnueabi]
 linker = "arm-linux-gnueabi-gcc"